SungHoHong2/DPDK-Experiment/helloworld/README.md

 }
 ```

-> thread function of each cores
+> thread function of each cores <br>
+> the slave cores are running due to the pthread function
+> the master is invoked because the function runs at the very final

 <br>